memecimeters/memecimetro/README.md

   - `gpasswd -a USER GROUP` if not
   - `su USER` to open a new sheel with updated groups (without logout and login)
 - clone repo
+- optional if you want to use simavr
   - `git submodule init && git submodule update` clone simavr repo
   - `make -C virt/simavr` compile simavr
+- optional if you want to use simulide
+  - run `tup`
+  - open memecimetro.simu with simulide
+  - open code/src/firmware.hex y "upload it"

 ### use
-- `./runvirt.sh` execute simavr
 - `./upload.sh nano/promini/mega` upload to arduino nano/promini 5v 16Mhz/mega
 - (both commands run 'tup' before, it compiles if is necessary)
+- `./runvirt.sh` execute simavr if you choose it

 ### customization
 - in code/src/config.h you can configure things like